 Each module draws on information from four sources:

-- What children say: i.e. based on the accounts children who have been involved in a range of justice proceedings including immigration, criminal justice, public and private family proceedings and community care.
+What children say: i.e. based on the accounts of children who have been involved in a range of justice proceedings including immigration, criminal justice, public and private family proceedings and community care.

 The training materials, where relevant, draw out differences between diverse areas of practice, but there are also many common threads.
 As such, the training materials should be of use to all legal practitioners whose work involves children in any area of legal practice.